GFW Technical Review 04 – The West Chamber Project

 DNS Component

-West Chamber is not limited to TCP-based evasion; it also includes a DNS component that defends against GFW’s DNS poisoning.
+West Chamber is not limited to TCP-based evasion; it also includes a DNS component that defends against the GFW’s DNS poisoning.

 Variants